 - record creation, maintenance and retention

-- gives government authority to address complaints and concerns and to amend, suspend or cancel a service provider's operating licence
+- gives government authority to address complaints and concerns and to amend, suspend or cancel a service provider's licence

 Complaints or concerns